matbergman/spritebrush/README.md

 Welcome - "Don't show this screen again" functionality Welcome - Formatting

-All Brushes - Add "Paused, tap to restore, tap & hold to exit" message when paused
+~~All Brushes - Add "Paused, tap to restore, tap & hold to exit" message when paused~~

 All Buttons - Formatting.
 Design for label-only buttons

-Animations - Tap to hide
+~~Animations - Tap to hide~~

+Stencils - Pause screen requires two taps

 Flashlight - Detect if available, show disabled style in menu if not available Flashlight - Functionality